Menu Close

 Computer Programming

-The Contestants will be provided with a series of project requirements that a program they write will be required to meet.
-That program is to be written during the allotted competition timeframe using a computer contestants provide and physical references or manuals either provided by the contestant or the contest coordinator – no online materials will be permitted.
-A contestant will have a fixed number of attempts to have their program validated before submission to judges.
-Aside from meeting requirements, a Contestant’s program will be evaluated for other criteria such as completeness, correctness of output, validation of input, internal documentation, efficiency of code, and quality of work.
-The following are approved programming languages for this year’s competition: Java, C++, Visual Basic, RPG, C#, Python, and Javascript.
+Contestants will be provided with a series of project requirements that a program they write must meet.
+That program will be written during the allotted competition timeframe using a computer contestants provide and physical references or manuals either provided by the contestant or the contest coordinator – no online materials will be permitted.
+Additional Information: Contestants will have a fixed number of attempts to have their program validated before submission to judges.
+In addition to meeting requirements, a contestant’s program will be evaluated for other criteria, such as completeness, correctness of output, input validation, internal documentation, efficiency of code, and quality of work.
+The following programming languages are approved for this year’s competition: Java, C++, Visual Basic, RPG, C#, Python, and JavaScript.
+Required Equipment: The student must bring a laptop computer, software, extension cords/power strips, language/programming reference materials, and pencils/paper for the test.
+No online materials, including Kindles, Nooks, or any other eReaders, will be permitted!
+No changes for 2026.

 Additional Information: A contestant will have a fixed number of attempts to have their program validated before submission to judges.
 Aside from meeting requirements, a contestant’s program will be evaluated for other criteria such as completeness, correctness of output, validation of input, internal documentation, efficiency of code, and quality of work.
 The following are approved programming languages for this year’s competition: Java, C++, Visual Basic, RPG, C#, Python, and Javascript.